gradle/gradle/design-docs/managed-component-model.md

 * Change implementation of `«binary»` node to eagerly create a `tasks` child node for each element node, with the object returned by `«binary».task`
 * `«binary».tasks` is projected using the unmanaged projection (i.e. it is opaque)
 * Use `.all()` hook of binary's task container to create the child nodes of the `tasks` node as unmanaged node, based on the runtime type of the task
+* Change all removal type operations of `«binary».tasks` to throw `UnsupportedOperationException`

 #### Test Coverage